-ARTICLE 5 : POWER UNIT
+ARTICLE 5: POWER UNIT

-5.1 Engine specification :
+5.1 Engine specification

-- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine cubic capacity must be 1600cc (+0/-10cc). - 5.1.3 Crankshaft rotational speed must not exceed 15000rpm. - 5.1.4 Fuel mass flow must not exceed 100kg/h. - 5.1.5 Below 10500rpm the fuel mass flow must not exceed Q (kg/h) = 0.009 N(rpm)+ 5.5. - 5.1.6 Pressure charging may only be effected by the use of a sole single stage compressor linked to a sole single stage exhaust turbine by a shaft assembly parallel to the engine crankshaft and within 25mm of the car centre plane.
+- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine cubic capacity must be 1600cc (+0/-10cc). - 5.1.3 Crankshaft rotational speed must not exceed 15000rpm. - 5.1.4 Fuel mass flow must not exceed 100kg/h. - 5.1.5 Below 10500rpm the fuel mass flow must not exceed Q (kg/h) = 0.009 N(rpm) + 5.5. - 5.1.6 At partial load, the fuel mass flow must not exceed the limit curve defined below: - Q (kg/h) = 10 when the engine power is below -50kW - Q (kg/h) = 0.257 x engine power (kW) + 22.85 when the engine power is above -50kW - 5.1.7 Pressure charging may only be effected by the use of a sole single stage compressor linked to a sole single stage exhaust turbine by a shaft assembly parallel to the engine crankshaft and within 25mm of the car centre plane.
 The shaft must be designed so as to ensure that the shaft assembly, the compressor and the turbine always rotate about a common axis and at the same angular velocity, an electrical motor generator (MGU-H) may be directly coupled to it.
-The shaft may not be mechanically linked to any other device. - 5.1.7 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular.

-All six cylinders must be of equal capacity.

-5.1.8 Engines must have two inlet and two exhaust valves per cylinder.

-Only reciprocating poppet valves with axial displacement are permitted.

-The sealing interface between the moving valve component and the stationary engine component must be circular.

-- 5.1.9 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.1.10 The crankshaft may only have three connecting rod bearing journals. - 5.1.11 An insert within a PU component is a minimal, non-dismountable part whose function is solely to locally support a function of this component.
-The total volume of inserts within the component cannot be more than 10% of the total volume of the component. - 5.1.12 All power unit breather fluids may only vent to atmosphere and must pass through an orifice which is positioned rearward of the rear axle centre line and less than 400mm above the reference plane and less than 100mm from the car centre plane.
+The shaft may not be mechanically linked to any other device. - 5.1.8 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - All six cylinders must be of equal capacity. - 5.1.9 Engines must have two inlet and two exhaust valves per cylinder. - Only reciprocating poppet valves with axial displacement are permitted. - The sealing interface between the moving valve component and the stationary engine component must be circular. - 5.1.10 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.1.11 The crankshaft may only have three connecting rod bearing journals. - 5.1.12 An insert within a PU component is a minimal, non-dismountable part whose function is solely to locally support a function of this component.
+The total volume of inserts within the component cannot be more than 10% of the total volume of the component. - 5.1.13 All power unit breather fluids may only vent to atmosphere and must pass through an orifice which is positioned rearward of the rear axle centre line and less than 400mm above the reference plane and less than 100mm from the car centre plane.
 No breather fluids may reenter the power unit.

-5.2 Other means of propulsion and energy recovery :
+5.2 Other means of propulsion and energy recovery